Welcome to All Free Crafts

 The gentle astringent qualities of rose water have long been used as a refreshing facial splash.
 The addition of witch hazel (also an astringent, and an extract from the hazel tree) improves the toning abilities of this mildly rose scented herbal concoction.

 The decorative bottle used here could also serve as a gift bottle for other preparations, including herbal vinegars or oils.
-The bottle shown is a recycled olive oil bottle, although similar bottles are sold reasonably in dollar stores and craft stores.
+The bottle shown is a recycled olive oil bottle, although similar bottles are sold reasonably in dollar stores and craft stores and there are many other food bottles that could be recycled in this way as well.

 Homemade Rose Water Facial Toner